FTC CoursesUse menu to access other courses

 FTC 210 Wildlife Techniques 1 (1)

 Eight hours of lecture and eighteen hours field and laboratory time.
 Part 1 of an introduction to standard methods and techniques for surveying, measuring, and monitoring wildlife populations are discussed, demonstrated, and practiced.
 Identification of mammals and birds by sight and sound.
 Fall.
 Prerequisites: FTC 200, FTC 202, and FTC 204.

 FTC 211 Silviculture (3)

 Thirty hours lecture and seventy five hours field lab.
 Regeneration and tending of forest stands.
 Physical and chemical treatments used for growing forests in the northeastern states.
 Introduction to silviculture in the southern and western states.
 Methods for quantifying and predicting forest growth.
 Marking timber stands for harvesting.
 Establishing new stands.
 Spring.
 Prerequisites: FTC 200, FTC 204, and FTC 206.

 FTC 212 Adirondack Cultural Ecology (1)

-Twelve hours of lecture and sixteen hours of field laboratory.
-Development of the Adirondack Park as influenced by the exploitation and eventual conservation of the regionís natural resources.
-An historical and contemporary overview of the ecological, political, economic, and sociologic issues that define and influence Adirondack culture.
-Guest speakers and field trips within the Park reinforce cultural history and natural resource status while emphasizing the role of individuals, organizations, and agencies in managing the unique blend of public and private lands that comprise the Park.
-Fall.
+Twenty two hours of lecture and twenty eight hours of field laboratory.
+Development of the Adirondack Park as influenced by the exploitation and eventual conservation of the region's natural resources.
+An historical review and contemporary assessment of the political, economic, and sociologic issues that define and influence Adirondack culture.
+Guest speakers, public meeting attendance, and field trips within the Park reinforce cultural history and emphasize the role of individuals, organizations, and agencies in managing the unique blend of public and private lands that comprise the Park.
+Spring.